 By Dr. Donald C. Martin

-Looking for some guidance on the graduate school school application process?
+Looking for some guidance on the graduate school application process?
 You've come to the right place!

 After helping thousands of students through the application maze at a number of prestigious schools, most recently Teachers College at Columbia University, Dr. Donald Martin shares great insider advice for those exploring the idea of going to graduate school.
-His new book, Road Map For Graduate Study, is written to help you determine if you should attend graduate school, what schools may be right for you and how best to navigate through the maze of the application process.
+His book, Road Map For Graduate Study, is written to help you determine if you should attend graduate school, what schools may be right for you and how best to navigate through the graduate school application process.

 1. Follow directions, be truthful, send complete information that you proof-read, and make sure you addressed everything that was asked of you without making excuses.